phiresky/phiresky/README.md

 ## Hi there 👋

 I'm a big fan of FOSS and develop and maintain a few tools as side-projects.
+I also sometimes write technical and educational articles on [my blog](https://phiresky.github.io/blog/).

 Here's some of my open-source work (most recent first):